 Virtually all illnesses that afflict bearded dragons (Pogona vitticeps) require veterinary assistance to cure.
+Different medical conditions require different treatments and some illnesses may require treatment with antibiotics for bearded dragons.
 Because sick dragons have usually been battling the offending pathogen for a while before symptoms appear, seek immediate veterinary care at the first sign of poor health.
-Different medical conditions require different treatments.
 Provide your pet with the best possible husbandry while carrying out your vet's prescribed treatment.

 Bearded dragons occasionally suffer from respiratory tract infections.
 Some of these infections are caused by communicable pathogens, while others occur when stress or poor husbandry compromise their immune response, thereby allowing ubiquitous bacteria to cause illness.

 If your bearded suffers a cut, it may become infected and require veterinary care.
 While treating the infection, your vet may advise you to use a paper substrate to avoid contaminating the wound.
-Stomatis -- colloquially called mouth rot -- is not that common in bearded dragons, but it is often treatable with antibiotics and improved husbandry.
+Stomatis—colloquially called mouth rot—is not that common in bearded dragons, but it is often treatable with antibiotics for bearded dragons and improved husbandry.

 Retained shed skin may also lead to infection or necrosis; check your lizard regularly for old skin that clings to his body.
 Dampen the area with plenty of warm water to help soften the skin, thereby allowing you to remove it gently.

 No matter the type of illness your bearded dragon is suffering from, it is important to provide him with the highest quality husbandry possible.
-Be sure to provide the lizard with full-spectrum lighting, and verify that the habitat's ambient temperature is in the low 80s and the basking spot reaches at least 100 degrees Fahrenheit.
+Be sure to keep his habitat clean and provide the lizard with full-spectrum lighting, and verify that the habitat's ambient temperature is in the low 80s and the basking spot reaches at least 100 degrees Fahrenheit.